-Averages for Sharm El Sheikh in August
+Sharm El Sheikh Weather August Averages, Egypt

 On average, August is the hottest month of the year at Sharm el-Sheikh, though only marginally hotter than July.
 The daytime temperature reaches an average maximum of 37.5°C, and the temperature typically drops no lower than 28°C overnight, and thus August is not a good time of year to visit for those who don't like heat.
 Temperatures rarely fluctuate by more than a few degrees either side of the long-term average, but during spells with above-average temperatures, some days exceed 40°C. However, humidity is generally low which detracts from the severity of the heat.
 Visitors should thus take plenty of water and protection from the sun.